wbochar/petmate9/README.md

 - [ ] review keyboard shortcuts old and new and make sure they do as they say
 - [ ] Update menu system with new features
 - [ ] remove Zoom State from everything
+- [ ] Remove Debug Menu Item
+- [ ] add bucket and brush cursor adjustments
+- [ ] if character palette is clicked and the current tool is not fill or pencil switch tool to pencil
+- [ ] esc key resets to pencil

 ## Competed Tasks (0.9.4)